-Canon 200D versus Canon 400D
+Canon 200D vs 400D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were officially introduced, respectively, in June 2017 and August 2006.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 400D (labelled Canon XTi in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 400D provides 10.1 MP.
+The 200D has a resolution of 24 megapixels, whereas the 400D provides 10.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 400D is notably smaller (6 percent) than the Canon 200D.
 However, the 400D is markedly heavier (23 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 400D are weather-sealed.